Climbing Eleao Windward

 Everything was pretty much Class III - Class V scrambling, until we hit this spot on the top picture.
 We were trying to figure out a good approach on each side of the cliff, but finally we decided to try to climb the more exposed part which had more stable (not really) handholds.
-Mike as always took the initiative to go first and drop down the webbing when he makes it up.
-It take him some time to figure out the right way, but he managed it.
+Mike as always took the initiative to go first.
+It took him some time to figure out the right way, but he managed it.
 Krista followed him with already the help of a webbing (not that she couldn't of climb it), and I made it up safely too.
 This was the only section of the whole trip, where I felt tense on every step and every pull on the rock face.
 It was no place for a mistake...or "Welcome to the Hawaiian Abyss"

-Passing that obstacle which actually was the last one, the ridge line started to become very overgrown. (not that is wasn't before)
+Passing this last obstacle, the ridge line started to become very overgrown. (not that it wasn't before)

 The "UluHell" was real!
 We were cruising in tall uluhe fern, gaining good elevation and meanwhile it started raining...so we had all the good ingredients for having a good time :)